charlie-s/cousinpaulstattoo-website/faq.md

   **Can I walk-in or do I need an appointment?**

   Our artists all currently work by appointment only.
-Email contacts can be found on the artists' pages or on the Contact page.
+Email contacts can be found on the Artists' pages or on the Contact page.

   **I know I want a tattoo, but I don’t know what I want.
 What should I do?**